List of Marvel Comics characters: K: Kaorak

-Kaorak is a character appearing in American comic books published by Marvel Comics.

-Kaorak is a living landmass, formerly the Autumn Continent of Arakko, created from mutant magic cast by Apocalypse.
-Using a magic circle with the Amenthi Daemon Orc representing air, Sunfire (at the time bonded with Redroot the Forest) representing earth, Vulcan representing fire, Apocalypse himself representing water, and Storm as a focal point for the magic itself, Apocalypse raises Kaorak, the "island that walks like a mutant", to put an end to the civil war on Planet Arakko.
+Kaorak is a living landmass that was previously part of Arakko before being animated via mutant magic cast by Apocalypse.
+Using a magic circle with the Amenthi Daemon Orc representing air, Sunfire (at the time bonded with Redroot the Forest) representing earth, Vulcan representing fire, Apocalypse himself representing water, and Storm as a focal point for the magic itself, Apocalypse raises Kaorak, the "island that walks like a mutant", to end the civil war on Arakko.
 Genesis raises Arakko in turn and the two "siblings" battle.
 After Storm destroys the Annihilation Staff and frees Genesis from its corrupting influence, the war ends and Kaorak and Arakko embrace.